 Bowfront.
 The bow front is a popular choice for those who want something a little more unique than a basic rectangle.
 Its graceful convex front is a seamless formed sheet, free from obstructions.
 Bow fronts are most often used in traditional setups, where the back is against the wall and the front and 3 sides are viewed.
 They can also be used in other applications as well such as built-ins, see-throughs, etc. The degree of radius can be specified if necessary.
 Measurements should include the length of the short sides as well as the dimension to the outermost part of the bow.
 Because we have to make a mold and oven form the front panel, cost will be higher than a rectangle of the same size.

-Cylinder.
 The cylinder is a good option that provides 360 degree viewing for applications where the aquarium will sit out in the middle of a space as a centerpiece.
 Cylinder aquariums are available either seamless or seamed.
 A seamless cylinder is available only in certain diameters and is cast as a single piece so it has no vertical seams.
-With our thermoforming and bonding capabilities Midwest Custom Aquarium also fabricates Seamed Cylinders by forming and joining two halves.
+With our thermoforming and bonding capabilities Midwest Custom Aquarium also fabricates seamed cylinders by forming and joining two halves.
 A cylinder built this way will result in 2 vertical seams in the body of the tank, which are not very noticeable and appear as a thin line or as a narrow width of distortion.
 We have a hard time getting them to show up on a camera.
-Results are best when diameters are at least 4 feet.
+We generally only do these in diameters from 4-6 feet.
 Max diameter we can get from a 120” long sheet is around 6 feet.
 Reasons for a seamed version are usually due to cost as they are usually less expensive than a seamless tank.
 The taller the tank gets, the less this holds true.
-Other reasons are if a certain diameter is required and not offered as seamless.
-For example, you cannot get a seamless cylinder in a 48” diameter…..closest thing is a 44.7”.

 Flat Back Hexagon.
 The flat back hexagon is a good substitute for a rectangle or bowfront.
 Most applications will have the long back side up against a wall and viewed through the remaining 5 panels.
 It will also work well for a built-in.
 The four 45 degree angles between the 5 viewing panels will either be bent or mitered.
 Bent tanks are reserved for the smaller aquariums, as the 5 viewing panels have to come from a single sheet, which are limited to in size.
 If bent, there will be a band of distortion surrounding the bend the same as a corner pentagon.
 Most tanks thicker than ½” will have mitered corners as the band of distortion surrounding them gets wider on the thicker materials.
 A mitered corner does not produce distortion and gives a neater, cleaner look.
 It is also easier to make cabinetry trimwork match up with a tight corner versus the radius you would have with a bend.
 For larger Flat Back Hexagons the corners will have to be mitered.
 The cost of a Flat Back Hexagon will fall somewhere between the cost of a rectangle and bowfront of the same size.